pebbletek/Flowise/README.md

 ## 📄 License

 Source code in this repository is made available under the [Apache License Version 2.0](LICENSE.md).
-# Deployment trigger - Testing new modular workflows - Tue May 28 17:25:00 AEST 2025
+# Deployment trigger - Testing disabled deprecated workflows - Tue May 28 18:00:00 AEST 2025